TWOEARS/binaural-simulator/README.md

 ## Examples

-The following examples apply the configuration directly in MATLAB.
+The following examples apply the configuration directly in MATLAB, the corresponding files can be found in the `doc/examples/` directory.
 For larger setups it will be easier to use the
 [XML Scene Description](#configuration-using-xml-scene-description).
 Examples using the [XML Scene Description](#configuration-using-xml-scene-description)